digital-asset/hub-automation-example/README.md

 # Sample code

-**This repo contains sample code to help you get started with DAml.
+**This repo contains sample code to help you get started with Daml.
 Please bear in mind that it is provided for illustrative purposes only, and as such may not be production quality and/or may not fit your use-cases.
 You may use the contents of this repo in parts or in whole according to the BSD0 license:**